attrib/foxhole-map-annotate/README.md

 * add resource fields (+ other stuff) from official warapi

 * warning/error when websocket disconnected / reconnect mechanic / disable websocket when not active

+* favicon + opengraph for discord preview
+* use browser parameters for linking a specific point on the map

 ## DevTodos